dmlc/xgboost/doc/tutorials/dask.rst

 Another set of API is a Scikit-Learn wrapper, which mimics the stateful Scikit-Learn interface with ``DaskXGBClassifier`` and ``DaskXGBRegressor``.
 See ``xgboost/demo/dask`` for more examples.

+***********
+Limitations
+***********

+Basic functionalities including training and generating predictions for regression and classification are implemented.
+But there are still some other limitations we haven't addressed yet.

+- Label encoding for Scikit-Learn classifier.
+- Ranking
+- Callback functions are not tested.
+- To use cross validation one needs to explicitly train different models instead of using a functional API like ``xgboost.cv``.